-The Group, in compliance with the applicable legislation, implements a Health & Safety Policy that is applicable to all its subsidiaries and to all countries where it operates.
+The Group, in compliance with the applicable legislation, implements a Health & Safety Policy that is applicable to all countries where it operates.
 It includes a wide range of relevant procedures, measures and initiatives related to the safe stay of visitors, customers and business partners at its facilities.
-Any variations in the Group's relevant procedures by country or region, depend on the size of the facilities, as well as on the applicable legislation in the countries where the Group's companies operate.
+Any variations in the Group's relevant procedures by country or region, depend on the size of the facilities, as well as on the applicable legislation in the countries where the Group's subsidiaries operate.